CarolinaKauark/to-do-app/README.md

 The app was developed using <strong>MSC architecture</strong> - Model, Service, Controller - implemented with <strong>Node.js</strong> and <strong>ORM Sequelize</strong> for list managing via CRUD.

-<strong>JWT - Jason Web Token</strong> was used to handle token authentication as well as Google's Authentication API
+<strong>JWT - Json Web Token</strong> was used to handle token authentication as well as Google's Authentication API

 ## 🛸 Main technologies used